What is a normal body temperature? That question is harder to answer than you might think.

 If your core body temperature dips down to 95 F (35 C) or lower, that’s considered hypothermia.
 It’s often caused by exposure to cold weather, but there are other factors that can put you at risk for hypothermia, such as age and certain medications.

-The takeaway on your temperature
+The best way to take your temperature

-or concerns about your temperature, don’t hesitate to call your primary care
+But if you have any questions or concerns about your temperature, don’t hesitate to call your healthcare provider.